 November to December – With the arrival of the first frosts, temperatures plummet & prey start to migrate to the deeper water, closely followed by the pike.
 Knowing where the deeper areas are will greatly improve your catch rate.
 These areas may hold a large head of pike.
 Find these ‘seasonal hotspots’ and sit it out to ensure you fish them to their full potential.

 Following spawning the condition of the pike will be at its worst but it will soon be feasting heavily to improve it’s condition.
 All predators feast on the competition and whatever food source is readily available, so young perch and pike will be high on the menu.

 Interestingly, perch spawn at the same time as the pike and their spawn looks very similar.
 Perhaps this is nature’s way of deterring these predators from eating each others spawn, giving both species a head start.
 This will not last long, as soon as the fry appear the immature predators will soon be feasting on each other.

 The pike will of course come out on top as the off-spring grow bigger and more quickly.
 This is why most commercials who have adopted a policy of routine netting to remove pike, see a massive increase in other predators such as perch and in some cases zander.
 The pike’s earliest prey will be the closest available, which are perch and other smaller pike.

-Perhaps this is imprinted for life, which would explain why pike self-predate to such an extent & perch remains one of the most successful pike baits.
+Perhaps this is imprinted for life, which would explain why pike self-predate to such an extent and perch remains one of the most successful pike baits.

-For tips on the safe handling and unhooking of pike, and much more, visit the PAC website.
+For tips on the safe handling and unhooking of pike, and much more about pike fishing, visit the PAC website.